LOADING ...

 And he got out of when he died.
 You know, clams was

-much more dangerous whales.
-Clams can run in the
+much more dangerous than whales. can run in the

 water, on the water or on the ground, and are so big